mczolton/Social-Plugin-for-WordPress/readme.txt

 Try using Facebook's [URL Linter](http://developers.facebook.com/tools/lint/) to see if the URL for the page in question generates any errors.

+= The Pinterest Pin It button does not display despite the fact that it is configured to do so. = The Pinterest Pin It button requires that the post or page include a featured image.
+Check your post or page to ensure that a featured image is set.

 == Screenshots ==

 1. screenshot-1.png
 1. screenshot-2.png

 == Changelog ==

+= 1.4.0 =
+* Tested with Wordpress 3.3.2.
+* Added support for the Pinterest Pin It Button.

 = 1.3.1 =
 * Fixed a conflict with the social button class and select Wordpress themes.